Can Fiance Enter U.S. on Visa Waiver, Marry, Apply for Green Card (Adjustment of Status)?

 Using the Visa Waiver Program (VWP) to enter the U.S. and apply for a green card could ultimately result in the application for lawful permanent residence being denied.

-Let's look at this step by step.
-Say your fiancé takes a long plane trip to the U.S., where an officer of Customs and Border Protection (CBP) greets him and asks about his purpose in entering the United States.
-Your fiancé says he's going to get married and apply for a green card.
-The CBP officer informs your fiancé that, because the Visa Waiver program is meant only for people coming to the United States for visits of no longer than three months (90 days) for either pleasure or business, and who have no intention of staying in the U.S. permanently, his entry is denied.
-Your fiancé would likely have to return to his country on the next plane.
+Let's look at how this could play out, step by step.
+Say the foreign-born fiancé takes a long plane trip to the United States, where an officer of Customs and Border Protection (CBP) greets him and asks about his purpose in entering the United States.
+The man says he's going to get married to his U.S. girlfriend and apply for a green card.
+The CBP officer would no doubt inform him that, because the Visa Waiver program is meant only for people coming to the United States for visits of no longer than 3 months (90 days) for either pleasure or business, and who have no intention of staying in the U.S. permanently, his entry is denied.
+The man would likely have to return to his country on the next plane.
+Worse still, CBP might detain him until a supervisory officer decides what to do.

-However, it's far easier to go the legal route and either apply for a K-1 fiancé visa now or get married overseas and then apply for an immigrant visa (the equivalent of a green card).
-See an experienced immigration attorney for a full analysis.
+To avoid the stain of visa fraud on the immigrant's immigration record (not to mention the expense and time that removal proceedings require) it will be far easier to go the legal route and either apply for a K-1 fiancé visa before the marriage or get married overseas and then apply for an immigrant visa (the equivalent of a green card).

 Talk to a Lawyer